deanturpin/superdean.com/repairs.md

 Serial 5107778 (1932), broken balance but otherwise movement is OK.
 Slightly later but has the hour wheel jewel.

-- [x] Clean dial -- not very effective
+- [x] Clean dial: not very effective
 - [ ] Find new case

 ## 1916 Borgel trench watch 13'''